The Snow Queen: Mirrorlands: Franchise

 After the release of The Snow Queen: Mirrorlands,The Snow Queen series became an animated tetralogy series presented by Wizart Animation.
 For the first time in The Snow Queen series history, the viewership of the film surpassed seventeen million viewers in over eighty countries.
 From its debut original The Snow Queen released in 2012, today the animation studio has transformed the series into an animation series classic that has caught the attention of ordinary viewers to critics alike.

 Modern animation has witnessed a revival of The Snow Queen adaptations with Wizart Animation presenting the film in 3D art within the context of adventure, fantasy, family film.
 Animation in Russia had to overcome challenges to become a recognizable brand in the industry today.
 Wizart Animation is improving their ability to professionally produce 3D content for cinema industry and is one of the fastest and most dynamically developing animation studios in Russia.
 International distributor partners and audiences alike are helping the studio's products gain acceptance, as The Snow Queen series has been released worldwide to over 150 countries and translated into 30 languages.

-Wizart Animation is currently animating the latest installment to The Snow Queen franchise with an anticipated release in 2022.
-The film will feature new character designs and characters.
+Wizart Animation released The 5th part of The Snow Queen franchise in 2022.
+The film features new characters.